PRIOR TO PICK-UP

 When the kitten first arrives, fresh water and dry food are a good start, preferably in flat bottom & sided ceramic type material, as plastic can cause feline acne on their chins from rubbing against it.

+Do not start feeding kitten canned or wet food for the first two weeks, while they acclimate to the new environment.
 If the diet is changed suddenly, intestinal upsets will occur & CAN BE HARD TO CLEAR UP.
 Make sure they have a designated feeding area and show them several times a day, until they know where it is located.

 A good way to introduce a kitten into the new home is to put it in its carrier and sit the carrier in the middle of a living room.
 The kitten will hear and see everything & get used to the new smells and noises, and once they are acclimated, they will want out.
 Open their door and let them explore the area.
 They can always run back to their safe carrier if they need to.